bingeli1212/nitrile-preview/doc/DOC-nitrile-styles.md

   LATEX translation is in place and that the "longtabu" environment is being used.

-+ foot:1
++ side:1

-  The foot-option specifies the number of rows at the end of input rows to be treated as the footer.
-Normally this will not have any effect but for longtable-fence these rows will be extracted and placed into a special section called "\endfoot" which is a feature of the "longtabu" environment of a LATEX package.
+  The side-style expresses that the first column of the tabular be set aside as the "side" column.

 + bullet:sect
 + bullet:maltese